Friday 15th October 2021

 This stitch is formed of loops that interlock around the edge of the fabric and are spaced quite widely, usually using denser threads.

-Bonus Tip: For each of the stitch samples, I used Pilot FriXion rollerball pens to draw my guidelines.
-I definitely recommend using these pens on cotton fabric and felt as you can easily remove the lines with an iron once you’ve finished sewing.
+Bonus Tip: For all the techniques, I used Pilot FriXion Rollerball Pens to draw my guidelines.
+I definitely recommend using these pens because once you have finished sewing, you can remove any lines from your felt or fabrics with the heat of an iron.